-Encouraging improvement in the Foundation's investment portfolio market value is anticipated from 2012 into 2013 based the Foundation's financially prudent long-term investment and financial management plan.
-This approach was reviewed with senior managers of the Department of Fisheries and Oceans on two occasions and most recently in mid-2009.
-It is designed to restore the fund to its inflation adjusted value by 2019 while also making provision for increasing annual distribution of project funding over the same period.
+Encouraging improvement in the Foundation's investment portfolio market value is anticipated from 2014 going forward based the Foundation's financially prudent long-term investment and financial management plan.
+This approach was reviewed with senior managers of the Department of Fisheries and Oceans as recently as April 2013.
+It is designed to restore the fund to its inflation adjusted value by 2021 while also making provision for increasing annual distribution of project funding over the same period.